zenika-open-source/zevision/README.md

-# Face-recognition tool
+# Face-recognition & Object detection tool
-This project provides an API for face detection and recognition.
+This project provides an API for face detection and recognition, and object detection in images.

 It allows for the training of a new model, updating the model and using the model.